-C. elegans is an ideal system to study oocyte maturation as many aspects of gametogenesis and embryogenesis can be observed directly in a living animal.
+C. elegans is an ideal system to study oocyte maturation, fertilization and apoptosis as many aspects of gametogenesis and embryogenesis can be observed directly in a living animal.
 As function is conserved in the currently identified meiotic pathways across the animal kingdom, C. elegans is ideal for identifying novel components of oocyte meiotic maturation and cell cycle regulation.
 The information gained from these studies will not only contribute to our understanding of the events of meiosis and fertilization, but will strongly benefit multiple fields- the reproductive medicine, the cell cycle, and the cancer fields.